kdeldycke/meta-package-manager/docs/development.md

 ## Philosophy

 1. First create something that works (to provide business value).
-2. Then something that's beautiful (to lower maintenance costs).
+2. Then something that’s beautiful (to lower maintenance costs).
 3. Finally works on performance (to avoid wasting time on premature optimizations).